 Meanwhile, both Thailand and the Philippines ban foreign land owners and only allow condo buyers.
 Foreign land investors in Singapore must get government permission beforehand – in practice, you should spend eight figures to be approved here.

-It’s worth mentioning that living standards aren’t strongly correlated with price in many Asian real estate markets.
-For example, you can buy a condo right in the center of Kuala Lumpur, Malaysia for below US$4,000 per square meter.
+It’s worth mentioning that living standards aren’t heavily correlated with price in many Asian real estate markets.
+To give one example, you can buy a condo right in the center of Kuala Lumpur, Malaysia for below US$4,000 per square meter despite the country’s relative wealth.

-That’s less expensive than in Bangkok or Manila, despite Malaysia being more developed than either Thailand or the Philippines.
-Current estimates state that Malaysia will become a high-income nation before the year 2030.
+That’s less expensive than in Bangkok or Manila even though Malaysia is more developed than either Thailand or the Philippines.
+Current estimates predict that Malaysia will become a high-income nation before the year 2030.

 Malaysia will even give you a ten-year, renewable residence visa if you put about US$300,000 into the country’s property market.

 Granted, living in Malaysia might not be everyone’s cup of tea.
-But that’s simply one suggestion of a “value buy”.
+Yet that’s simply one suggestion of a “value buy”.

 The answer to these questions determines how important it is that your destination of choice offers an easy residence or passport.
 You’ll need one of those if you plan on spending more than a month or two living there.